Introduction

 Circuit

-I tried to keep the circuit as simple as possible and have tried to keep to commonly available parts.
-For example 4N25s 4N35s, IRL540N (or IRLZ44N) mosfets, and the 3.5mm stereo sockets are the same for the camera and flash connections.
-The only socket that needs to be stereo is the camera connector (I actually picked these 3.5mm sockets because they were breadboard friendly and just stayed with them).
+I tried to keep the circuit as simple as possible and have tried to use commonly available parts.
+For example 4N25s 4N35s and IRL540N/IRLZ44N mosfets.
+The same style 3.5mm stereo socket is used for the camera and flash connections even though the flash connections are single channel.
+The only socket that needs to be stereo is the camera connector.
+I picked these 3.5mm sockets because they were breadboard friendly and just kept using them.

-Download a hires image of the above circuit.
+Download a hires image of the above circuit diagram.

-For anybody who prefers a more professional diagram.
+PDF here for anybody who prefers a more professional diagram.
+Schematic created in KiCad.

 Parts List